General Terms and Conditions

 - If the Seller’s obligations to pay damages are based on the only slightly negligent infringement of non-essential secondary obligations, the Seller’s liability for damages, that of their legal representatives and vicarious agents shall be excluded, unless it is a matter of damage to life, body or health.

 - In all cases of liability for damages due to negligent infringement of duty, irrespective of the legal basis – unless it is a matter of claims arising from the Product Liability Act – the Seller’s liability for damages shall be limited to the damage foreseeable for them.
-Alternatively, the liability of the Seller, their legal representatives and vicarious agents for damages shall be excluded if they are charged with a slightly negligent infringement of a contractual obligation which, by its nature and consequence, does not endanger the purpose of the contract, unless it is a matter of damage to life, body or health.
+Alternatively, the Seller’s liability for damages, that of their legal representatives and vicarious agents shall be excluded if they are charged with a slightly negligent infringement of a contractual obligation which, by its nature and consequence, does not endanger the purpose of the contract, unless it is a matter of damage to life, body or health.

 - The above provisions shall not apply to claims under the Product Liability Act.